DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 7.md

 In this example:

-- `getGreetings()`: This function returns an String.
+- `getGreetings()`: This function returns a String.
-- `view`: Indicate that they do not modify any external state or any account state.
+- `view`: Indicates that it does not modify any external state or any account state

 ### Put It to the Test

 Let's read all the ID of the Knight in the contract storage.
 For that-

 1. Open Flow [Playground](https://play.flow.com/)
-2. Create a public functions named `getIDs` marked it as `view`.
+2. Create a public functions named `getIDs` marked as `view`.
 3. `getIDs` should return an array of IDs.